sawongam/CRUD-data-in-flutter/README.md

 - SQLite Integration: The app will incorporate SQLite for efficient and structured database storage.

-- Hive Integration: I plan to integrate Hive, a lightweight and fast NoSQL database, for added flexibility.

 ## Usage
 Clone the repository using the following command:
 - git clone https://github.com/sawongam/crud-data-in-flutter.git